About Us

 Clinton Duffy (director)

-Clinton has an MSc in Zoology and as of 2024 now works at the Auckland Museum marine division as the invertebrate curator.
-Formally he has worked as a technical advisor, marine scientist and marine and freshwater technical support officer for the Department of Conservation (DOC) since 1989.
-At present he works as Technical Advisor in the Marine Ecosystems Team, DOC, based in Auckland.
-He is a Marine Associate of Auckland War Memorial Museum and part-time PhD student at the University of Auckland.
+Clinton has been the Curator of Marine Biology at Auckland Museum since February 2024.
+Prior to that he worked as a technical advisor, marine scientist, and marine and freshwater technical support officer for the Department of Conservation (DOC), starting in the Nelson office in July 1989.
 He has a broad knowledge of New Zealand’s marine flora and fauna and can identify most commonly encountered coastal species.
 His areas of expertise include the classification and biology of chondrichthyan fishes (sharks, rays and chimaeras), marine ecology and marine protected areas.
-He has authored more than 80 scientific publications and reports, including several chapters in The Fishes of New Zealand (Te Papa Press), and is a member of the IUCN Shark Specialist Group (Australia and Oceania).
-His PhD research concerns the regional population connectivity and population monitoring of great white sharks (Carcharodon carcharias).
-He also works on the taxonomy of New Zealand spiny dogfishes (Squalus spp.) and smoothhounds/rig (Mustelus spp.), the biology of manta and devil rays in New Zealand waters, and the shark and ray fauna of Norfolk Island as time allows.
-He has participated in four research expeditions to the Kermadec Islands, two expeditions to Tuvalu and the Noumea-Suva leg of Auckland Museum’s 2017 SW Pacific Expedition.
-He qualified as a CMAS Basic Diver with the Wairarapa Underwater Club in 1979, and is a past member of the Hawke’s Bay and Waikato Sport Fishing Clubs.
+He has authored more than 100 scientific publications and reports, including several chapters on sharks and rays in The Fishes of New Zealand (Te Papa Press).
+He has chaired the last two New Zealand chondrichthyan threat assessments, was a member of the Technical Advisory Group for the NPOA-Sharks and is a current member of the IUCN Shark Specialist Group (Australia and Oceania).
+His research interests include the biology and regional population connectivity of great white sharks (Carcharodon carcharias) in the SW Pacific; the taxonomy of New Zealand sharks and rays, particularly spiny dogfishes (Squalus spp.) and smoothhounds (Mustelus spp.); the biology of manta and devil rays in New Zealand waters, and the shark and ray fauna of Norfolk Island.
+He has participated in four research expeditions to the Kermadec Islands, two expeditions to Tuvalu, and the Nouméa-Suva leg of Auckland Museum’s 2017 SW Pacific Expedition.
+He is a past member of the Hawke’s Bay and Waikato Sport Fishing Clubs, and still enjoys spearfishing and SCUBA diving (SSI Dive Master).
+Clinton began spearfishing when he was 12 and qualified as a CMAS Basic Diver with the Wairarapa Underwater Club in 1979.

 ResearchGate profile: https://www.researchgate.net/profile/Clinton_Duffy